 A key part of the ‘Reading Abbey Revealed’ project is creating new signage and interpretation across the Abbey Quarter including:

-Our temporary works have included a colourful scaffold banner on exterior of the Abbey Gateway showing a group of historical characters from the Gateway's history, including Queen Elizabeth I who lived here, Jane Austen who went to school here and Sir George Gilbert Scott who restored the Gate.
+Our temporary works have included a colourful scaffold banner on exterior of the Abbey Gateway.
+This banner shows a group of historical characters from the Gateway's history, including Queen Elizabeth I who lived here, Jane Austen who went to school here, and Sir George Gilbert Scott who restored the Gate.
+There is also a temporary information point with audio at the Gateway.

 A key part of this project is putting 27 new interpretation panels across the Abbey Quarter and town centre highlighting the Abbey’s history.
 A prototype display panel about St. Mary’s Church was displayed in the Reading Abbey Quarter: Then & Now exhibition, in the Sir John Madjeski Gallery at Reading Museum over summer 2017.
 Museum staff and volunteers asked visitors for their views on the panel’s style, colour and how clearly the historical information was explained.